Matt1479/TypeScript-Udemy/README.md

 **Type Aliases / Custom Types**

-You create your own types:
+With Aliases you can create your own types:

 `type Combinable = number | string;` (and any type setup, including literal types etc)